The Authentic Ethnic

 SAFFRON: Remarkably not used every day or even most days.
 All of the Moroccan households and people whom I know, when using saffron, use either the turmeric/saffron blend or ground saffron.
 The ground saffron can actually be mistaken for turmeric in color and flavor!
 If one lives in or near the mountains where the crocus that provides the stamens for saffron is grown, then you will see more “thread” saffron used.
 Saffron is mainly used for “guest food” though does make an appearance occasionally in daily home cooking.

 COOKING SALT: (Grey and unrefined) Here how I WISH that all of you could taste Moroccan salt!!
 The flavor is like no other I have tasted!
 While Morocco has fine table salt, which Mohamed prefers, I *always* use the cooking salt for dishes and for the table!
 It is course but like sand and one cannot see through it, it has almost a grayish cast.
 Please dear cooks do not use rock salt as a substitute!
 Kosher flaked cooking salt is as near as you will be able to come to Moroccan cooking salt; for this cook, it simply cannot be replaced!
+Due to the length of this first column I am not including a recipe this time.
+The next column will have recipes using these essential flavorings.
+Also, it must be said that while these are the essentials and great Moroccan food is made using them, there are a few others which are fresh and only used fresh, *never* dried.

 Here is the following short list as Moroccan home food is simple and delicious!